Western Brook Pond

 Parks Canada is investing an unprecedented $3 billion dollars over 5 years to support infrastructure work to heritage, visitor, waterway and highway assets located within national historic sites, national parks, and national marine; the largest investment in its history.
 This investment supports work to ensure Western Brook Pond remains a safe, high-quality and enjoyable experience for generations to come.
 Through these investments, Parks Canada is protecting and preserving our treasured places, while contributing to growth in the tourism sector.

-Parks Canada will invest more than $3 million in the facilities at Western Brook Pond and to carry out necessary repairs.
+Parks Canada invested more than $3 million in the facilities at Western Brook Pond and to carry out necessary repairs.

 According to a recent visitor survey, many visitors to Gros Morne National Park who took the boat tour at Western Brook Pond describe it as the highlight of their visit (Visitor Information Program Survey, 2015.
 In 2017, boat tour users accounted for 40,000 hikers on this trail, a 46% increase since 2013.